hyriver/pygeohydro/docs/paper.md

   These tools sort the river network topologically from upstream to downstream, then based on a user defined function transport the specified attribute through the network.
 * [Py3DEP](https://github.com/cheginit/py3dep): Gives access to topographic data through 3DEP (3D
   Elevation Program) service.
-There are 12 topographic data that this package can pull from the 3DEP service such as Digital Elevation Model, slope, aspect, and hillshade.
+This package can pull 12 types of topographic data from the 3DEP service such as Digital Elevation Model, slope, aspect, and hillshade.
-* [PyDaymet](https://github.com/cheginit/pydaymet): Retrieves daily climate data as well as monthly and annual summaries from the Daymet dataset.
+* [PyDaymet](https://github.com/cheginit/pydaymet): Retrieves daily climate data as well as their monthly and annual summaries from the Daymet dataset.
 It is possible to request data for a single location as well as a grid (any valid geometrical shape) at 1-km spatial resolution.

 Furthermore, `PyGeoOGC` and `PyGeoUtils` are low-level engines of this software stack that the other four packages utilize for providing access to some of the most popular databases in the